 Qwest's experience is that access issues make up the largest percentage of availability failures.
-Qwest measures availability from the Agency perspective, using Constant of Trouble Management and Ticketing System (which includes auto-generated trouble ticketing) as the measure of a site's availability.
+Qwest measures availability from the Agency perspective, using Trouble Management and Ticketing System (which includes auto-generated trouble ticketing) as the measure of a site's availability.
 Qwest's VoIP component of CIPS is provided on multiple server and gateway platforms in geographically diverse data centers and Qwest POPs.

-Qwest understands jitter to be the variation in the delay between received packets of an IP data stream from SDP-to-SDP.
-Jitter is typically the result of congestion.
+Owest understands litter to be the varieties in the delay between Qwest understands jitter to be the variation in the delay between received packets of an IP data stream from SDP-to-SDP.
+Jitter is typically the result of congestion. result of congestion.
 The monitoring methods defined in Section 4.2.11.8 describe in detail how Qwest monitors the network to ensure that we meet the AQLs.

-4.2.11.5 CIPS Performance Improvements (L.34.1.4.6(e))

-In the

-event an Agency has a specific business need or application problem, Qwest is willing to discuss service enhancements.
+4.2.11.5 CIPS Performance Improvements (L.34.1.4.6(e)) In the event an Agency has a specific business need or application problem, Qwest is willing to discuss service enhancements.
 Qwest will operate in good faith to engineer a CIPS solution to serve unique Agency needs.
 Qwest is able to leverage our vast CIPS product portfolio that includes a variety of SED providers and specific CIPS solutions.
 Through a special combination of vendor solutions and engineering capabilities, Qwest will serve the Agencies' business needs.